andrew-canaday/pomd4c/README.md

   pomd4c provides some limited metadata to postprocessing scripts, by way of env vars with a "POMD4C_" prefix, e.g.:

       POMD4C_VERSION:   the current pomd4c version...
       POMD4C_SOURCE:    the path (absolute) to the current source
+      POMD4C_SKIP_COLS: number of comment columns to skip   3

+  The environment can be further extended using the -e option, which takes arguments in the format "NAME=value" and creates environment variables with a POMD4C_P_ prefix, e.g.:
+      $ pomd4c -p ./my-script.sh -e my_param=value ...

+  Will set the env var POMD4C_P_MY_PARAM equal to "value"

 ENVIRONMENT